Best Presidents Day Fitness Sales

 Simply put, a treadmill safety key acts as your running machine’s emergency brake, immediately cutting power from the belt and likely saving you from a serious spill.

-When it comes to treadmill safety, this tiny apparatus may be your most reliable asset, yet oftentimes it is completely neglected—such as in commercial settings, when you’ll often find the string wrapped around the console’s handles.
+When it comes to treadmill safety, this tiny apparatus may be your most reliable asset, yet oftentimes, it is completely neglected, such as in commercial settings, when you’ll often find the string wrapped around the console’s handles.

-at the center of the console and can be activated with a simple pull of the string (when properly assembled).
+The most common type of safety key is the magnetic variety, which can be found at the center of the console and can be activated with a simple pull of the string (when properly assembled).

 Other treadmills, such as those from commercial brand Technogym, utilize an embedded safety key attachment that’s built into the system, and works similar to the magnetic version, but doesn’t separate from the console.
 Instead, this type “pops” up prior to automatically shutting down the belt.